rkyzk/vite-react/README.md

 2. Fill out shipping address only.
 Uncheck 'save this address' order confirmation is displayed. y
 3. Fill out shipping address (save) and billing address (save).
-   Order confirmation shows both addresses. both addresses are saved in the DB more space between B & S addresses
+   Order confirmation shows both addresses. both addresses are saved in the DB
 4. Fill out shipping address (save) and billing address (uncheck save).
-   Order confirmation shows both addresses. only shipping addresse is saved in the DB
+   Order confirmation shows both addresses.
+In address table the user id of the shipping address has a value, while the user id of the billing address is null.

 In table addresses enter the following only shipping address in DB
 Go to Checkout page

-5. make sure the shipping address is displayed.
+5. Make sure the shipping address is displayed and the entry form for billing address is displayed.
-   Entry form for billing address is displayed. place order.
-Order confirmation is displayed.
+   Place order.
+Order confirmation shows shipping address.

 In table addresses enter the following shipping address in DB billing
 Go to Checkout page

-6. check if the shipping address and the billing address are displayed. place order.
-Order confirmation is displayed with both addresses.
+6. Check if both shipping and the billing addresses are displayed.
+   Place order.
+Order confirmation displays both addresses.

 check edit function: